PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 ## Hide elements beyond axis

-Check out our graph when you pan:
+If you pan or zoom extensively, you'll notice that the circles are visible beyond the bounds of the axes:

 ![](https://i.imgur.com/s2oXYxS.png)

-To remove elements once they get beyond an axis, we can just add an outer SVG:
+To hide elements once they get beyond an axis, we can just add an outer SVG with `id="container"` around our current `<svg>` element in `index.html`:

 ```html
 <svg id="container">